55+ Common Job Interview Questions and Best Answers

-Having job interview questions and answers in advance can be helpful for both the job seeker and hiring manager.
+Having job interview questions and answers in advance can help both the job seeker and hiring manager.
 For the job seeker, it can help you prepare better responses to common questions and be more clear with your interviewer.

 For the hiring manager, having a list of interview questions and answers gives you insight into what you should be looking for when searching for top-tier candidates.